QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

 	 “measurementConfig.csv”

 in a text editor.
 Change the “scriptPath” in line 3 to the path where you stored the “measurePowers.pyw” script.
 Change the “dataSavePath” to the path where you want to store your measurement data.
 Change the “expName” to the corresponding name of the experiment in ZEN Black.
 Change the “expLocation” to the name of your facility.

+# Install the pywin32 package using miniconda
+Open a anaconda command prompt and type

+	conda install pywin32

 # Create an experiment in Zeiss Zen Black
 Create an experiment in the ZEN Black software according to the QUAREP Power Measurement Protocol: